 Porting Your Number Into MagicJack…

-You may have been favorably impressed using magicJack to make phone calls, and decide it’s time to port your number to magicJack and cut the phone line to your old phone company.
-This shouldn’t be a huge step at this point, assuming you’ve already put magicJack through its paces with no major hick-ups.
+Once you're favorably impressed with magicJack to make phone calls, you may decide it's time to cut the line to your old phone company.
+This shouldn't be a huge step at this point, assuming you've already put magicJack through its paces with no major hick-ups.
 Actually porting your number to magicJack is relatively simple, and the rewards begin to pile up immediately after you pay your last telephone bill.

 Starting the Porting Process

 The first step in porting your number is to login to your account, hover over the “Phone Numbers” tab, and select “Transfer” from the drop down list.
-On the screen that turns up next, click on the “Transfer my Number” button, then (if you have more than one magicJack) select the account you’d like to port your number to and click “Next”.
-Note that the next screen indicates there is a one time charge of $10 to port your number.
-Happily, magicJack has dropped all other costs to port your number.
-Perhaps they’d like to make it as painless as possible to become a customer.
+On the screen that turns up next, click on the “Port to Device” button next to the device where you'd like to assign the device and click “Next”.
+Note that the next screen indicates there is a one time charge of $19.95 to port your number.
+If you are porting a Canadian number, it costs an additional $10 per year to keep that number with magicJack.

 Bottom line: you have to ask yourself if you want the extra bit of hassle and expense to keep your old number, versus getting a new unpublished number that is (for the moment) unknown to telemarketers.
 A new number from magicJack remains unpublished at no cost to you.
-In fact, there’s no easy way to get your magicJack number published.
-Take note if you intend to use magicJack for a new small business!!
+In fact, there's no easy way to get your magicJack number published.
+Take note if you intend to use magicJack for a new small business – your customers will not be able to find you using directory assistance!

 … and Porting Your Number Out of MagicJack